artem-frolov/yii-sass/README.md

         'autoAddCurrentDirectoryAsImportPath' => true,

         // List of import paths.
-        // Can be strings or callable functions:
+        // Can be a list of strings or callable functions:
         // function($searchPath) {return $targetPath;}
-        // Defaults to empty array
+        // Defaults to an empty array
         'importPaths' => array(),

         // Chmod permissions used for creating/updating of writable